onahFran6/Splash-Pro-Server/README.md

 ```

-check the local.env to get the list of the  .env file
+check the sample.env to get the list of the variable in  .env file
 requires for this server to run successfully

 ```